Topinambur223606/PixelPlanetTools/README.md

 - `-d, --defenseMode` - makes bot stay opened when picture is finished to provide picture integrity, disabled by default;
 - `-s, --session` - name of already created session to be loaded;
 - `--captchaTimeout` - if specified and greater than zero, bot will wait corresponding amount of time (in seconds) for user to solve captcha instead of waiting for key press;
+- `--zeroCooldown` - if specified, removes cooldown between pixels, may be useful for self-hosted servers admins (won't work as intended without auth);
 - `--notificationMode` - defines bot behaviour when captcha appears, possible values:
   - `none`;
   - `sound` (default value) - bot beeps every minute;